 Global co-creation with interdisciplinarity at its very core has become data.org’s motto.

 Convening Global Talent and Local Insights to Develop Transformative Tools

 With the support of The Rockefeller Foundation and Wellcome, Epiverse— is granting £3M to LSHTM to further their work on developing the epidemiological software tools of the future.
 Tools that are created and maintained by an engaged and empowered community of practice.

 The global team of experts at LSHTM and the Medical Research Council Unit The Gambia (MRCG) at LSHTM, a leader in public health research in West Africa, offer an impressive combination of subject matter authority and expertise in both epidemiological modeling and open-source software creation and management, an exceptional combination that sets the team apart.
 Their advanced methods will become a cornerstone of Epiverse, laying the foundation for a strong, purpose-driven consortium that will bring some of the best and brightest minds from around the world into our collective to transform pandemic response.

-By co-designing the tools with low-to-middle income countries and their local epidemiological centers of excellence, we seek to avoid the trap seen far too often with technology designed in San Francisco, Seattle or London, where the software is parachuted into Global South settings and ends up inefficient or ineffective.
+By co-designing the tools with low-to-middle income countries and their local epidemiological centers of excellence, we seek to avoid the trap seen far too often with technology designed in San Francisco, Seattle or London, where the software is parachuted into low and middle-income countries (LMICs) settings and ends up inefficient or ineffective.
 Epiverse is committed to incorporating a practice of strong community connections to inform epidemic modelers and drive engagement and support of the toolkit.

 The Result: Software Built by the Community, for the Community with Global Impact